rollbar/terraform-provider-rollbar/README.md

 ## License

-This is proprietary software.  **No license whatsoever is granted to this software without written contract.**
+This is proprietary software.  **NO LICENSE WHATSOEVER is granted to this software without written contract between author and licensee.**

 ## Status